SeyhmusKaya/Course-Introduction/README.md

 # Course-Introduction

 This is a free responsible classroom website with admin panel script that I wrote with CodeIgniter3 <br>
-Inside the files you can see photos of the site.
+Inside the files you can see photos of the site.<br>
+The site's files such as robots.txt and .htaccess are edited and it is sufficient to use it as it is.
 <br><br>
 # Requirements for installation:
 1- Include db.php file in your database with phpmyadmin <br>